 The number of people who use a mental health crisis line in the U.S. has increased in recent years.
 A mental health crisis line is a phone number that people can call when they are feeling suicidal or otherwise in need of immediate help.
 Crisis workers help to staff these lines and provide support to callers.
 Starting a career as a crisis worker can be a rewarding way to help others in need and can be a great entry into the mental health field.

-Finding open crisis intervention specialist opportunities is easy at Behavioral Health Jobs.
+Finding open crisis worker jobs is easy at Behavioral Health Jobs.
 Quickly filter by experience level, location, and facility type to find a job that will launch your career trajectory upward.
 Get started by searching for your new job today.

 What Is a Mental Health Crisis?